 What is Continuous Partial Attention?

 The concept of continuous partial attention was coined by a researcher named Linda Stone, who first began her work on the idea while working for Microsoft.
 She noted that many people in the technology industry tended to work with a split focus, concentrating on a top level item while also receiving partial input from a variety of other sources.
-She coined the term “continuous partial attention” to describe this phenomenon, differentiating it from multi-tasking, where people perform several tasks at once.
+It is different from multi-tasking, where people perform several tasks at once.

 You can probably think of a few examples of continuous partial attention in your own life.
 For example, you may have noticed that social events are often interrupted with ringing cell phones, incoming text messages, or email coming in on hand-held devices.
 Some people find this offensive, being irritated when people interrupt a conversation to answer a cell phone or deal with a text, while others don't seem to mind, especially among the younger age group.